 Conclusion

-For most organizations, MS SQL Server is a better choice compared to IBM Db2.
-You get enhanced security, combined with built-in and easy-to-use tools.
+MS SQL Server is a better choice for most organizations than IBM Db2.
+You get enhanced security combined with built-in and easy-to-use tools.
 MS SQL Server also offers controlled data access to help your organization meet strict compliance policies.
-In this guide, we discussed eight simple steps to migrate Db2 to SQL Server.
+This guide discussed eight simple steps to migrate Db2 to SQL Server.
 You have also seen the Db2 to SQL server migration challenges and the steps to carry out the process.